chrissandico/hockey_stats_viewer/HOCKEY_STATS_APP_DOCUMENTATION.md

 Data Model
 The application uses a structured data model stored in Google Sheets:

-Players Data
+"Players" Data
 ID: Unique Player ID
 JerseyNumber: Player's jersey number

-FirstName: Player's first name

-LastName: Player's last name

 TeamID: Team identifier
 Position: Player position (F for Forward, D for Defense, G for Goalie)

-Games Data
+"Games" Data
 ID: Unique Game ID
 Date: Game date
 Opponent: Name of opposing team
 Location: Game venue

-Result: Game outcome (W for Win, L for Loss, T for Tie)

-GoalsFor: Goals scored by the team

-GoalsAgainst: Goals scored by the opponent

-Events Data
+"Events" Table
+ID: Unique Event ID
 GameID: Reference to the Game ID
+Timestamp: Time within the period
+Period: Game period when the event occurred
 EventType: Type of event (Goal, Shot, Penalty, Hit, Faceoff)

-Period: Game period when the event occurred
+Team: Which team performed the event

-Time: Time within the period

 PrimaryPlayerID: ID of the primary player involved
 AssistPlayer1ID: ID of the first assist player (for goals)
 AssistPlayer2ID: ID of the second assist player (for goals)

-Team: Which team performed the event

 IsGoal: Boolean indicating if the event was a goal

-IsPowerPlay: Boolean indicating if the goal was on power play

-IsShortHanded: Boolean indicating if the goal was short-handed

 PenaltyType: Type of penalty (if applicable)
 PenaltyDuration: Duration of penalty in minutes
 YourTeamPlayersOnIce: List of player IDs on ice during the event

-Game Roster Data
+"GameRoster" Table
 GameID: Reference to the Game ID
 PlayerID: Reference to the Player ID
 Status: Player's status for the game (Present or Absent)

 User Interface